Why is Post-Fracture Rehabilitation Important?

 Most fractures (broken bones) will solidify into the new strong bone from approximately 6-weeks.
 But that is only half of the problem.

-It is common for non-fractured joints and muscle requiring rehabilitation.
+It is common for non-fractured joints and muscles requiring rehabilitation.
 For example, a fractured shoulder may result in a very stiff elbow or wrist just because you were keeping your shoulder in a sling for a few weeks.
 Lower limb fractures are weight-bearing joints, which means small deficits in range of motion or strength can have a functional impact.

 When Should You Commence Physiotherapy?